Sanshin Zen Community

 • We leave electronic devices outside of the zendo.
 You will not be checking the time, reading your email or taking calls during zazen.
 If you are required to wear a pager, please make sure it’s been silenced before you enter.
 Likewise, if you’re leaving your electronics in the cubbies, silence them so that the ringing and beeping doesn’t carry down the hall into the zendo.

 • We bring into the zendo what we need in order to sit, but not more than what we need.
-Purses, bags and valuables should be left outside the zendo, either in the cubbies or locked in your car.
+Purses, bags, water bottles, valuables, etc. should be left outside the zendo, either in the cubbies or locked in your car.

 • We don’t wear shorts in the zendo.
 Long pants or skirts help keep the cushions clean and minimize distraction to other practitioners.
 If you arrive in shorts, we will lend you a pair of pants and ask you to put them on for the duration of your visit.
 Other clothing and personal items to avoid: items with loud colors, patterns or writing; flashy or noisy jewelry; clothing that does not cover shoulders and knees; scents and perfumed products.

-• We don’t enter the zendo once the door has closed and a zazen (sitting) period has begun.
+• We don’t enter the zendo once a zazen (sitting) period has begun.
 If zazen is in progress when you arrive, please wait to enter until the bell rings to end the period.
-You are welcome to open the door and come in during kinhin (walking).
+If the door is closed during kinhin (walking) between zazen periods, you are welcome to open the door and come in.

 • When entering the zendo, we step over the threshhold with the left foot, gassho and bow, and proceed to our cushions with our hands in shashu.

 • When getting up from our sitting places, we care for our cushions and tidy up.
 Whether what follows zazen is kinhin, a dharma talk, or a formal or informal exit from the zendo, at all times fluff up your cushion, brush off and straighten your zabuton, fold up any belongings and leave your place as neat as possible.
-Remember that if the next activity is kinhin, every person in the zendo, including the teacher, is going to walk past your place and get an impression of your mindstate.
+Remember that if the next activity is kinhin, every person in the zendo, including the teacher(s), is going to walk past your place and get an impression of your state of mind.

 Thank you for your practice!